Principal ASIC Architect - Photonic AI Processors (f/m/d)

 • Integrate photonic-specific control features seamlessly into the processor instruction set and memory hierarchy.

-• Build up and manage team for future implementations.
+• Build up and manage a team for future implementations.

 Your profile

-Education: Master’s degree or PhD in Electrical Engineering, Computer Engineering, or a related field; equivalent industry experience considered.
+• Master's degree or PhD in Electrical Engineering, Computer Engineering, Physics, or related field; equivalent industry experience considered.

 • 10+ years of experience in processor or SoC architecture definition, with proven first-silicon successes in high-performance, low-latency digital systems.